banzecrew/C_Lessons/README.md

 # C_Lessons
-There are all tasks from the book "The C programming language" 3rd edition
+There are all tasks from the book "The-C-programming-language-3rd-edition"